 Monotone bedroom design

-- Minimize the length of a long narrow room by painting the long walls a light color and the end walls in a darker warm shade of the same color.
+- Minimize the length of a long narrow room by painting the long walls a light color and end walls in a darker warm shade of the same color.
 Because darker colors advance, this gives the effect of "squaring" the room.

 - Paint colors that work well in small spaces are whites, neutrals, pale grays, blues, lavenders and greens.

-- Visually lift a low ceiling by painting it white or a light pastel hue.
+- Visually lift a low ceiling by painting it white, or a light pastel hue.

 - To make a small room feel larger, paint the walls the same color as the drapes.

-- If your room has ugly window trim or is broken up by numerous doorways, windows, and nooks, paint them the same color as the walls to unite all the broken areas.
+- If your room has ugly window trim, or is broken up by numerous doorways, windows, and nooks, paint them the same color as the walls to unite all the broken areas.

 - For over-sized rooms, use a combination of warm and darker colors.
 The dark colors will make the room seem cozier and more intimate.

-What is the difference between monotone and monochromatic color schemes?
+What's the difference between monotone and monochromatic color schemes?

 The monochromatic color scheme employs different tones, shades and tints of one color.
-For example, you will find a range of light and dark values of that one color in a room.

 The monotone color scheme uses one color with very little variation in value, saturation and brightness.
 Done correctly, the monotone color scheme can be very calm and soothing.